Parking, roads and transport

 We are responsible for parking services - from managing car parks to introducing parking controls such as resident parking schemes to address local parking issues.

 We also help keep the streets clear by tackling illegally parked or abandoned vehicles.
 We are responsible for making sure streets are clearly and logically named and numbered.

-Services to maintain our roads and pavements are carried out by Hertfordshire County Council - such as potholes, faulty streetlights and traffic signs, weed control, over-grown trees.
+Services to maintain our roads and pavements are carried out by Hertfordshire County Council, including potholes, faulty streetlights and traffic signs, weed control, and over-grown trees.
 But we’ll point you in the right direction to make it easy for you to report issues and have these sorted out.

 Parking Services Covid-19 Update